joaotav/joaotav/README.md

 <br>

-I'm a computer scientist and researcher from Brazil 🇧🇷, currently living in Australia 🇦🇺.
+I'm a computer scientist and researcher from Brazil 🇧🇷, currently based in Australia 🇦🇺.

-- I have a **Bachelor's degree in Computer Science** and a **PhD in Information Technology**.
+- PhD in Information Technology | Bachelor's in Computer Science

-- My main interests are **information security, distributed systems and blockchains**.
+- Focused on information security, distributed systems, and blockchain technology.

-- I am driven by curiosity and have a tenacious approach to problem-solving.

-- I take pride in tackling coding challenges that push the boundaries of my knowledge.

-- Recently, my work has been focused on cross-chain communication and contributing to the Interchain Ecosystem and IBC protocol through research and engineering (https://github.com/cosmos/ibc).
+- Currently working on cross-chain communication and contributing to the Interchain Ecosystem and IBC protocol.

+- I really enjoy learning while solving complex problems and expanding my technical skills.

 <div align="center">